 There is a broader issue that stems from locating assets with different volatility profiles at the account level, but it is behavioral.
 Uncoordinated portfolios with the same allocation move together.
 Asset location, on the other hand, will cause one account to dip more than another, testing an investor’s stomach for volatility.
-Those who enable TCP across their accounts should be prepared for such differentiated movement.
+Those who enable TCP across their accounts should be prepared for such differentiated movements.
 Rationally, we should ignore this—after all, the overall allocation is the same—but that is easier said than done.

 How TCP Interacts with Tax Loss Harvesting+

-Special attention was paid to avoiding a type of wash sale that permanently disallows a realized loss.
-This can happen when a security is sold at a loss in a taxable account, and a substantially identical security is purchased in a qualified account within the wash sale window.
-TLH+ was designed around a “tertiary ticker” system, which ensures that no purchase in an IRA or 401(k) managed by Betterment will interfere with a harvested loss in a Betterment taxable account.
+TLH+ was designed around a "tertiary ticker" system, which ensures that no purchase in an IRA or 401(k) managed by Betterment will interfere with a harvested loss in a Betterment taxable account.

 A sale in a taxable account, and a subsequent repurchase of the same asset class in a qualified account would be incidental for accounts managed as separate portfolios.
 Under TCP, however, we expect this to occasionally happen by design.
-When “relocating” assets, either during initial setup, or as part of ongoing optimization, TCP will sell an asset class in one account, and immediately repurchase it in another.
-The tertiary ticker system allows this reshuffling to happen seamlessly, while protecting any tax losses that are realized in the process.
+When "relocating" assets, either during initial setup, or as part of ongoing optimization, TCP will sell an asset class in one account, and immediately repurchase it in another.
+The tertiary ticker system allows this reshuffling to happen seamlessly, while attempting to protect any tax losses that are realized in the process.